Eventbrite’s IPO should encourage tech companies to get out while they still can

 Eventbrite is having one hell of a debut on the New York Stock Exchange this morning.

-Shares of the ticketing startup, founded back in 2006, have shot up over 50% in trading on the NYSE.
+Shares of the ticketing startup, founded back in 2006, have shot up over 50 percent in trading on the NYSE.
 After pricing its shares at $23 in its initial offering, investors have bid up the stock to a whopping $37, putting the company’s valuation at nearly $3 billion.

 That’s well above where the ticketing company had hoped to be when it initially set terms for the public offering earlier this month.

 The company started trading priced above its share price and nearly doubled its valuation.
-And if Eventbrite can do it, really almost any later stage startup should be thinking about the public markets right now.
+And if Eventbrite can do it, really almost any later-stage startup should be thinking about the public markets right now.

 Performance for the San Francisco ticketing company has been… somewhat lackluster.
 As we noted when wrote about the company’s offering: